elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 ### 2. Creating virtual collections of training materials and assigning own PIDs
 [CLARIN](https://www.clarin.eu/) is a digital research infrastructure offering data, tools and services to support research based on language resources.
 Currently, the infrastructure does not have a centralised repository to store all the training and learning materials produced during the training events and workshops.

-A training event usually consists of: slides, handouts, GitHub page, video tutorials, language resources, datasets and/or tools.
+A training event usually consists of slides, handouts, a GitHub page, video tutorials, language resources, datasets and/or tools.
 The slides and handouts are published on the event web page, while the video recordings of the presentations are published on the CLARIN YouTube channel.
-On the other hand, the language resources and tools used during the training are stored in the CLARIN national repositories with a **unique** identifier assigned by the institution, and can be cited.
+On the other hand, the language resources and tools used during the training are stored in the CLARIN national repositories with a **unique** identifier assigned by the institution and they can be cited.

 One solution to have a PID assigned to all the materials used during one training event is to create a virtual collection in the CLARIN [Virtual Collection Registry](https://collections.clarin.eu/public?7).
-A virtual collection is a coherent set of links of digital objects that can be easily created, accessed and cited with the help of **unique identifiers**, for example the DOI.
+A virtual collection is a coherent set of links of digital objects that can be easily created, accessed and cited with the help of **unique identifiers**, for example, the DOI.
 The links can originate from different archives.
 Here is an example of a virtual collection created for a hands-on tutorial on transcribing interview data: http://hdl.handle.net/11372/VC-1033.

 <figure>
     <img src="../../assets/images/clarin_image1.png"